 There’s substantial anecdotal evidence and some research suggesting cats may detect earthquakes before they occur, sometimes by several hours or even days.
 They might also sense volcanic eruptions, tsunamis, or other seismic events through their ability to detect ground vibrations and changes in electromagnetic fields.
 However, the scientific evidence for these abilities is less robust than for storm prediction.
 While intriguing, we should be cautious about relying on cat behavior as a disaster early warning system.

-Conclusion: Your Cat, the Furry Forecaster
+Conclusion: Your Cat, the Forecaster

 Looking for more?
 Visit our Blog for more fun and insightful reads, or browse our full Cat Category for everything feline-related, from care to comfort.